 Indeed, Rust Belt cities over the course of the last decade have invested heavily in creating tech-based economies by courting startups like Duolingo in Pittsburgh and StockX in Detroit.

 Most recently, Rust Belt revitalization has seen an investment boom with the support of the CHIPS and Science Act, which is aimed at bringing high-tech manufacturing back to the United States.
 In fact, several chipmakers, including Intel and Micron, have already announced plans to build new plants in the Rust Belt.
+And those investments are just the tip of the iceberg.

 Cities throughout the region are well-suited to take on an expanded role as a part of Industry 4.0, but will need a continued focus on workforce development — geared toward people already living there — to truly become the “Silicon Heartland.”

-“The billions of dollars we’ve invested to create an infrastructure for tech growth is incredible,” Pittsburgh Mayor Ed Gainey said at a workforce conference in 2021.
+“The billions of dollars we’ve invested to create an infrastructure for tech growth is incredible,” Pittsburgh Mayor Ed Gainey said at a workforce conference.
 “You can see the growth … but the reality is, if it’s not helping the people that’s been here forever, there’s going to be a divide — and we want to eliminate the divide as we brand ourselves as a tech city.”

 But can the Rust Belt truly transform to the Tech Belt?

 That’s the central question in a new book by tech journalist Rebecca Fannin, titled Silicon Heartland: Transforming the Midwest from Rust Belt to Tech Belt.
-In it, Fannin returns to her hometown of Lancaster, Ohio, to report on how tech ecosystems — of talent, venture capital, workforce development, universities, and R&D — are shifting midsized heartland cities toward tech-based economies
+In it, Fannin returns to her hometown of Lancaster, Ohio, to report on how tech ecosystems — of talent, venture capital, workforce development, universities, and R&D — are shifting midsized heartland cities toward tech-based economies.

 “We are seeing new technologies replace old steel mills … such as AI and robotics and autonomous driving,” Fannin said in an interview with her publisher.